 'Sack him': DK Shivakumar counters Tejasvi Surya's Bengaluru terror hub remark

-Bengaluru, Sep 28: Bengaluru, a global city known for Technology and Innovation, BJP MP terming it as an epicenter of terror is highly condemnable, said the opposition Congress on Monday.
+Bengaluru, Sep 28: Bengaluru, a global city is known for Technology and Innovation, BJP MP terming it as an epicenter of terror is highly condemnable, said the opposition Congress on Monday.

 Taking to twitter KPCC Chief DK Shivakumar posted "BJP MP Tejasvi Surya calling Bengaluru, a global city known for Technology and Innovation, as an epicenter of terror is highly condemnable."

 "GDP growth has crashed and with such statements, which investor will come to Bengaluru & Karnataka?
-Will PM Narendra Modi and FM Nirmala Sitharaman answer?," he asked.
+Will PM Narendra Modi and FM Nirmala Sitharaman answer?" he asked.

 "The BJP should sack him.
 He is killing Bengaluru.
 It is a shame or the BJP", DK Shivakumar was quoted saying by NDTV.